 1. The earliest predictor: Shubencadie Sam

 By virtue of living east of every other celebrity groundhog in North America, Nova Scotia native Sam, a resident of Shubencadie Provincial Wildlife Park in Canada, takes the prize as the earliest to issue a Groundhog Day prediction regarding whether spring will come early or late.
 Unlike some other celebrity groundhogs with fancy homes, Sam lives in a relatively rustic hollowed-out log.
 Despite his humble lifestyle Sam boasts a large Twitter following, and fans around the globe follow his every move on a live webcam.
 On February 2, a bagpiper and town crier will attempt to coax Sam from his log house to issue a weather forecast.
 Should Sam venture forth, his prediction will be the first to herald our winter fate.
-If, on the other hand, Sam decides to sleep in, then the earliest prediction of 2013 may fall to a competitor.

 2. The upstart: Staten Island Chuck